 There are a few ways that you can be flexible:

-- Destinations: Some destinations experience higher demand than others during the high peak or holiday season; therefore, the flight prices are higher than others.
+Some destinations experience higher demand than others during the high peak or holiday season; therefore, the flight prices are higher than others.
 When you are open to visiting an alternative destination, you can avoid the surge in airfare and find flights at lower prices.
 Popular tourist destinations tend to have higher travel costs due to increased demand.
 You can find more affordable accommodations and activities by choosing less crowded or off-the-beaten-path locations.

-Choosing lesser-known destinations, you may have yet to consider can provide unique travel experiences without the inflated prices associated with heavily tourist areas.
+By choosing lesser-known destinations, you may have yet to consider can provide unique travel experiences without the inflated prices associated with heavily tourist areas.

 Airlines frequently offer limited-time flight sales and promotions to various destinations.
-You can take advantage of these deals and secure discounted tickets to unexpected and exciting places by remaining flexible with your travel plans.
+You can take advantage of these deals and secure discounted tickets to unexpected and exciting places by remaining flexible with your travel plans

 Also, remember that exchange rates fluctuate, and being flexible with your destination may allow you to take advantage of favorable exchange rates, making your travel budget go further.